 Hip hop songs usually talk about experiences of the street life in a ghetto and portrayals of black men and women in society.
-It was at least like that in the 70s and 80s when hip hop was not a commercialized business.
+It was at least like that in the 70s and 80s when hip hop was not a commercialised business.
 Turkish people couldn’t catch up with hip hop during the time.
 They had no idea about DJ Kool Herc or Grandmaster Caz or Afrika Bambaataa.
 That only changed during the late 1980s and early 1990s known as the “Golden age of hip hop”.

 When the Turkish youth finally heard the first Turkish hip hop songs in the mid-1990s, they didn’t hear anything about ghettos, street experiences or black men.
 It is not because the Turkish people love going against the grain, but simply because the environment in the Turkish Hip Hop songs were not comparable to the South Bronx or other such areas.
 Essentially, Turkish hip hop could not relate to any of characteristics that initially gave birth to hip hop in America.
-In fact, Turkish hip hop was popularized not in Turkey, but in Germany.
+In fact, Turkish hip hop was popularised not in Turkey, but in Germany.
 So why is this such a unique tale?

 Hip hop is a street subculture, which needs a fertile environment to germinate.
 In the 70s when hip hop culture started to take shape in the United States, Istanbul’s new urban migrants who brought their village to the city (metaphorically speaking) developed a domestic subculture in Turkey.
 The urban migrants of the 70s danced to melodic and emotional arabesque songs that expressed their pain, frustration, desire, and love.
 Turkey clearly was not fertile for hip hop culture to evolve during that time.